-- What is getting in the way of this child or young person's wellbeing? - · Do I have all the information I need to help this child or young person? - What can I do now to help this child or young person? - · What can my agency do to help this child or young person? - · What additional help, if any, may be needed from others?
+- · What is getting in the way of this child or young person's wellbeing? - · Do I have all the information I need to help this child or young person? - · What can I do now to help this child or young person? - · What can my agency do to help this child or young person? - · What additional help, if any, may be needed from others?

 All pupils who are considered for Targeted Support, access this through their Pupil Support or Support for All Group.
-This ensures that staff comply with duties in CYP Act 2014 and ASL Act 2004, 2009.
+This ensures that staff comply with duties in the Children and Young People (Scotland) Act 2014 and the Additional Support for Learning (Scotland) Act 2004 as amended.